Home › Blog › The Leica M6 Family: Classic, TTL, J, and Millennium

 If you're a collector buying for the long term: a numbered M6 J kit with matching Summicron, kept as a set, has been one of the most appreciation-stable M-bodies on the market for the last twenty years.

 Whichever one you choose, expect a CLA on any M6 that hasn't been serviced in the last 5–7 years.
-The meter circuitry is also worth verifying — battery contacts can corrode and the CdS cell can drift over time, both of which are easily fixed but easy to miss when shopping.
+The meter circuitry is also worth verifying.
+Battery contacts can corrode and the SPD can drift over time, both of which are easily fixed but easy to miss when shopping.
 Established M6 servicing specialists charge $300–$500 for a full CLA with meter calibration.